The Nisqually Watershed Festival is going virtual!

 Salmon art: decorate your own paper salmon and send it to firstname.lastname@example.org to join our school of fish!
 Just like the wooden fish that decorate the festival most years, a colorful salmon makes a great window or fence decoration to show your watershed pride.
 Download coloring pages of the five species of Nisqually salmon to decorate and display.
 And check out the salmon art from past festivals for inspiration!
 To learn more about the lives of salmon and their importance for the people of the Nisqually Tribe and other Native communities, try the activities for young learners in Since Time Immemorial, Washington State’s Native Education curriculum.

 Ecosystem Bingo and Wolf Haven activities: Carnivores, herbivores, and omnivores are all part of a healthy ecosystem food web!
 Make your own version of Wolf Haven’s BINGO card game to play exploring the different species that live here in Washington.
-During the Festival, Wolf Haven will take us behind the scenes with a video tour of their sanctuary: if you can’t wait, try making some Wolf Cards, decorate a 3D foldable wolf, or some wolf pack family portrait coloring pages.
+During the Festival, Wolf Haven will take us behind the scenes with a video tour of their sanctuary: if you can’t wait, check out this video and play sSkull Detectives!
+Or express your artistic wolf side with Wolf Cards or Wolf Haven Coloring Sheets.

 Volunteer for Habitat Restoration